Attaching and running the JVM Agent with your Kotlin application¶

 java -agentpath:<path-to-agent>/lightrun_agent.so -jar myapp.jar

-For Kotlin v1.5 you might get "no main manifest attribute".
-You can instead put the kotlin-stdlib in the classpath:
+For Kotlin v1.5 you might get a "no main manifest attribute".
+You can put the

 kotlinc <your-main>.kt

-- Run the application with the Java agent and kotlin-stdlib in the classpath
+Run the application with the Java agent and kotlin-stdlib in your classpath

 java -cp <path-to-kotlin>/kotlin-stdlib/1.4.20/kotlin-stdlib-1.4.20.jar:. -agentpath:<path-to-agent>/agent/lightrun_agent.so <your-main>